milasudril/texpainter/quick-start_guide/index.md

 Still, the original image is shown in the <a href="../app/document_previewer.html">Document previewer</a>.
-This is because we have not yet connected the result of the Gaussian blur to the output node.
-Connect the output port of "Make RGBA image" to the input port of the "Output image" node.
-Notice, that this time it takes some time to finnish the connection.
+This is because we have not yet connected the result of the Gaussian blur to the output node, and "Output node" is the currently active node.
+To finalize the filter, either connect the output port of "Make RGBA image" to the input port of the "Output image", or select "18 Make RGBA image", from the dropdown menu in the Document preview.
+There will be a slight delay before the output is updated.
 This is because the output source has changed to something that needs some computation: It has to apply the Gaussian blur to the image.
 Anyway, when the computation has completed, the Document preview looks like this:

 ![The output from the Gaussian blur filter.
 The horizontal lines indicates that some pixels have values that are out of range](filtered_1.png)